cjomode/ruby-atv/README.md

-#Estudando a Linguagem Ruby
+# Estudando a Linguagem Ruby

-Realizando as atividades dos Curso gratuito do OneBitCode de Ruby
+Realizando as atividades dos Curso gratuito Start em Ruby do OneBitCode